From Mike Samuel · Co-creator of Google Calendar

 Mike SamuelFounder & CEO · 17 years at Google, Technical Infrastructure

-ContributedW3C Trusted TypesMajor contributor to the standard that ends DOM-based XSS at the root.
-Native in Chrome 83+.
+ContributedW3C Trusted TypesMajor contributor to the standard that prevents DOM-based XSS by construction.
+Now in every major browser, and used by Microsoft and Meta.

 We're speaking with a small group of partners.